szczyglis-dev/py-gpt/README.md

 You can also use experts in "inline" mode - by activating the `Experts (inline)` plugin.
 This allows for the use of experts in any mode, such as normal chat.

-Expert mode, like agent mode, is a "virtual" mode - you need to select a target mode of operation for it, which can be done in the settings at `Settings / Agent (autonomous) / Sub-mode for experts`.
+Expert mode, like agent mode, is a "virtual" mode - you need to select a target mode of operation for it, which can be done in the settings at `Settings -> Agents and experts -> Experts -> Sub-mode for experts`.

 You can also ask for a list of active experts at any time: